cf73/humanity/content/collections/pages/donate.md

             type: bold
           -
             type: italic
-        text: 'PLEASE NOTE WE ARE TRANSFERRING TO A PAYPAL DONATION SITE THIS WEEK.
-IT WILL BE UP AND ACTIVE SOON.
+        text: 'PLEASE NOTE WE ARE REWIRING OUR DONATION PAGE.
 THANKS FOR YOUR PATIENCE!'
   -
     type: paragraph
     content: